 First, be sure to find yourself a wonderful support person.
 That can be your partner, mom, aunt, grandmother, friend, doula or a health professional.
 Having someone with you as moral support can greatly increase your breastfeeding success and your experience overall.
 We all need at least one person that understands our goals and can be there to lend us a helping hand, listen patiently to our concerns (whines or cries too!), and seek out additional support if need be.

 Second, you will want to build a list of community resources whereby you can get support from either professionals or peers in the community.
 In Kingston, we are extremely lucky to have a variety of wonderful community resources for breastfeeding moms.
-Our shop offers a weekly breastfeeding drop in with a certified lactation consultant to help with your questions and needs (each Thursday at 10:00am).
 The Community Midwives of Kingston also offers a weekly breastfeeding drop in with a certified lactation consultant (each Friday at 10:30am).
 Public Health has more than one certified lactation consultant on staff that can offer assistance via phone or weekly Baby Drop In's at the Health Unit on Portsmouth Avenue.
 La Leche League meets once per month on a Wednesday evening at the Community Midwives of Kingston office.
 I also welcome moms to stop in the shop ANYTIME to simply chat and share their concerns.
 While I am not a certified lactation consultant, I offer great peer to peer support and have breastfed and bottlefed 4 children (both breastmilk and formula).
 Sometimes all you need is to be heard and to have an empathetic listening ear.

 If you can't make it out of the house and are having difficulty breastfeeding, online help is available from Dr. Jack Newman and Kelly Mom.
 Both offer extensive videos, information sheets and Kelly Mom has an amazing online forum with 24/7 support.